-- Preheat oven to 325° F. Line an 8×8 baking dish with parchment paper and spray with nonstick spray (important because pecan pie filling is sticky).
+- Preheat oven to 325° F. Line an 8×8 baking dish with parchment paper and spray with nonstick spray (important because the topping will be sticky).

 - In a double boiler (or makeshift double boiler), add butter and allow it to melt.
 Then add cocoa, sugar and salt.
 Mix until the mixture becomes a batter.
 This will take approximately 5 minutes.
 At first it will just look like clumps of cocoa power.
 Be patient, the clumps will dissolve.
 Remove from heat.

 - In a small bowl, beat eggs and vanilla just until combined, about 15 seconds.
 Pour the egg mixture into the cocoa butter mixture and whisk to combine.
-Stir in flour until batter is smooth.
+Stir in flour until batter is smooth (avoid over-mixing).

 - Pour in prepared baking dish.
 Bake for 20 minutes, then let cool completely.
-Keep oven on while you prepare the pecan pie filling.
+Keep oven on while you prepare the pecan topping.

 Bourbon Pecan Pie Filling